What is Linguistics?

 - How many meanings can be found in a sentence like three students read three books and why do just those meanings exist

-In addition to these basic sub-fields, there are a number of “hyphenated fields that rely on the “tools” of the basic sub-fields:
+In addition to these sub-fields, there are a number of other sub-fields that cross-cut them:

 The study of how languages change over time, addressing such questions as why modern English is different form Old English and Middle English or what it means to say that English and German are “more closely related” to each other than English and French.